thomasabishop/eolas/Logic/Truth-functional_connectives.md

   - truth-tables
 ---

-## Truth values: simple and compound sentences, symbolic representation of each

 ## Truth-functional connectives

 Sentences generated from other (simple) sentences by means of sentential connectives are [compound sentences](Atomic%20and%20molecular%20sentences.md).